 Aqaba, Jordan | Arrival in Petra

-Transfer to the Tel Aviv airport to board your privately chartered flight to Jordan, landing in Aqaba, where you enjoy lunch before continuing to Petra.
-During tonight’s dinner, enjoy entertainment provided by a local folkloric band, followed by an exclusive private lecture on Petra by an archaeologist.
+Transfer to the Tel Aviv airport to board your privately chartered flight to Jordan, landing in Aqaba, where you have lunch before continuing to Petra.

-Today, explore Petra, the once-thriving desert capital carved into red rock.
+Explore Petra, the once-thriving desert capital carved into red rock, with a local archaeologist.
 Discover the Siq, the Treasury, the Temple of the Winged Lions and the Palace Tomb.
 This afternoon, continue to Wadi Rum, the so-called “Valley of the Moon” and the site of your private desert camp.
-Later, marvel at the sunset as you sit down to a Bedouin meal at your camp, followed by a discussion on local Bedouin life.
+Later, marvel at the sunset as you sit down to a Bedouin meal, followed by a discussion on local Bedouin life.

 Fly from Aqaba via private charter to Abu Simbel.
-There, discover the towering twin temples of Ramses II and his wife, Queen Nefertari.
-Then, fly to Aswan, where you board exclusively chartered 'Sanctuary Zein Nile Chateau.'
+There, behold the towering twin temples of Ramses II and his wife, Queen Nefertari, rescued from the flooding waters of the Aswan High Dam.
+Then, fly to Aswan, where you board the intimate dahabeah, ‘Sanctuary Zein Nile Chateau.’
 This evening, ride by motorized boat to the island of Agilika and view the Philae Temple.
+This sacred complex was dedicated to the goddess Isis and reflects a fusion of three great civilizations — Egyptian, Greek and Roman.

 Cruising the Nile | Stunning Architecture